Foundational Sciences (blocks)

 H&S has been designed as the culminating 4 weeks of its sibling block, Health and the Individual, with a focus on the context in which individuals (patients and providers interacting within a larger system) experience health and healthcare.
-H&S will introduce a broad, sociological view, including an emphasis on health and healthcare disparities, health policy, and social epidemiology.
-This block will also include content related to bias in medicine, clinical ethics, and an introduction to public and global health theory and metrics.
-H&S will emphasize the Population/Public Health, Systems, and Social & Behavioral science domains.
+H&S introduces a broad, sociological view, including an emphasis on health and healthcare disparities, health policy, and social epidemiology.
+This block also includes content related to bias in medicine, clinical ethics, and an introduction to public and global health theory and metrics.
+H&S emphasizes the Population/Public Health, Systems, and Social & Behavioral science domains.

 (7 weeks from mid-April to end of May)

-This block will provide the core foundational science content for immunology/rheumatology, microbiology/infectious diseases, and leukemia/lymphoma.
+This block provides the core foundational science content for immunology/rheumatology, microbiology/infectious diseases, and leukemia/lymphoma.

 (6 weeks from early August to mid-September) *First course of second year of medical school

-Overall the theme of this block will be "Health and Illness at Every Stage of Life" with a focus on health aging and development.
-This block will begin with a patient panel of older individuals to set the stage for thinking about the many factors that affect health at every stage of life.
-We will move into the reproductive years, beginning with the anatomy of the male/female pelvis, the embryology of the reproductive organs, and male and female sexual function and reproduction.
-We will then cover clinical obstetrics, including prenatal care/screening, the physiology of pregnancy, complications of pregnancy, and the basics of labor and delivery.
-We will move into pediatrics, beginning with the neonatal transition at birth, neonatal disorders, normal growth and development of the infant/child and adolescent (including puberty), and abnormalities of growth and development in childhood and adolescence.
+Overall the theme of this block is "Health and Illness at Every Stage of Life" with a focus on health aging and development.
+This block begins with a patient panel of older individuals to set the stage for thinking about the many factors that affect health at every stage of life.
+We move into the reproductive years, beginning with the anatomy of the male/female pelvis, the embryology of the reproductive organs, and male and female sexual function and reproduction.
+We then cover clinical obstetrics, including prenatal care/screening, the physiology of pregnancy, complications of pregnancy, and the basics of labor and delivery.
+We move into pediatrics, beginning with the neonatal transition at birth, neonatal disorders, normal growth and development of the infant/child and adolescent (including puberty), and abnormalities of growth and development in childhood and adolescence.

-Gynecologic disorders (bleeding, masses, pelvic pain), as well as cancers of the breast, ovary, uterus, cervix and prostate will be discussed next.
-Finally, the principles of geriatrics, including normal healthy aging, common diseases of aging, and relevant pharmacology will be discussed.
+Gynecologic disorders (bleeding, masses, pelvic pain), as well as cancers of the breast, ovary, uterus, cervix and prostate are discussed next.
+Finally, the principles of geriatrics, including normal healthy aging, common diseases of aging, and relevant pharmacology are discussed.

-The block will also build on topics covered in previous blocks, such as ethical decision-making and issues of sexual and personal identity, as they apply to aspects of pregnancy/delivery, women's health, and development throughout infancy, childhood, adolescence, adulthood and old age.
+The block also builds on topics covered in previous blocks, such as ethical decision-making and issues of sexual and personal identity, as they apply to aspects of pregnancy/delivery, women's health, and development throughout infancy, childhood, adolescence, adulthood and old age.

 (6 weeks from beginning of September to mid-October during the second year of medical school)

-This block will provide the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system, and current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
-This course will also cover major features (including clinical, pathological, and etiological) of common neurological, neuromuscular, neurosurgical, and psychiatric disorders.
-Relevant pharmacology and genetics will be included.
-This block will introduce the clinical assessment of the nervous system, including mental status with a focus on the function of both brain and mind.
+This block provides the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system, and current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
+This course also covers major features (including clinical, pathological, and etiological) of common neurological, neuromuscular, neurosurgical, and psychiatric disorders.
+Relevant pharmacology and genetics are included.
+This block introduces the clinical assessment of the nervous system, including mental status with a focus on the function of both brain and mind.

-This block includes two intertwined threads: clinical reasoning at the individual patient level and critical thinking at the level of big data.
-Students will begin by focusing on how clinicians move from a patient's history and exam to a prioritized differential diagnosis, then move toward utilizing data science tools to move from diagnosis to management.
+This synthesizes the foundational science, inquiry, and clinical work and learning over the first phase of the curriculum by focusing on advanced skills in one unifying activity: clinical reasoning at the individual patient level and critical thinking at the population level.
+Students begin by focusing on how clinicians move from a patient's history and exam to a prioritized differential diagnosis, and appropriately use tools to move from diagnosis to management.